Glossary of Terms

 Acrylic Adhesive is very clear and won’t age or yellow even after exposure to the sun and elements.
 This adhesive holds up well at extremely low temperatures.

-Bi-Directional is related to strapping tapes, in which the reinforcing materials consists of filaments in both the length and the cross directions; usually a woven cloth.
+Bi-Directional is related to strapping tapes, in which the reinforcing materials consists of filaments in both the length and the cross directions.
+This filament is usually made of woven cloth.

 Biaxially (BOPP Film) is a result of orienting the molecular structure of polypropylene in two uniform directions.
-Biaxially oriented tape provides higher tensile strength while being waterproof and can be used in applications for commercial, household and industrial use.
+Biaxially oriented tape provides higher tensile strength while being waterproof and can be used in commercial, household, and industrial applications.

 Conformability is the ability of tape to fit snugly or make essentially complete contact with a curved or rough surface and/or of an irregularly shaped object without creasing or folding.

 Crepe is paper with crinkled or puckered textures.
-This allows the paper to stretch or elongate making it useful to curve and conform to irregular surfaces better than flat paper.
+This allows the paper to stretch or elongate.
+Crepe masking tape is useful because it curves and conforms to irregular surfaces better than flat paper.

 Die-cutting is a process by which any shape, pattern or design can be cut out of various pressure-sensitive tapes, utilizing customer-made dies.